 OOD bird," said I to it which sang upon the cherry tree before my window, "wherefore do you sing?
 Is it thy pleasure or thy business?"
 Then the other, who always sits beside me, said: "Babbler, urge it not to the answer; for it is not this one, but a family of birds you hear.
-Thrust it not out with a self-conscious 'why' to the infinite, with a self-conscious 'why' to the infinite, whence only echo comes to any one.
-With its broken wing thrust it not out to the boundless, where there be no branch to rest upon for answer."
+Thrust it not out with a self-conscious 'why' to the infinite, whence only echo comes to any one.
+With its broken wing thrust it not out to the boundless, where there be no branch to 'rest upon for answer."